DennisSuitters/AuroraCMS/README.md

 - Easy Theme Selector.
   - Themes are built in such a way that changes in Administration are carried over to other themes.
 However, this will also depend on the features built into the theme selected.
 - Front End Theme Engine using HTML Style Markup, the use of any CSS or JavaScript Framework.
-- Administration uses jQuery, Modified Bootstrap, iCONS, and other jQuery Addons.
+- Administration uses jQuery, iCONS, and other jQuery Addons.
 - Activity Fingerprint Analysis Logs of Previous Content Changes with Undo, and who made the changes.
 Examine Content Inputs with Draggable Popover with Undoing.
 - Suggestions Editor to allow Administrators and Content Editor to make Editing Suggestions with Reasons, and Click Adding of Suggestions.
 - SEO Information.